-To download the Enterprise Manager Cloud Control software from OTN, follow these steps:
+To download the Enterprise Manager Cloud Control software, follow these steps:

-- 1. As the install user who will be installing the product, create a directory where you can download and store the Enterprise Manager Cloud Control software files. - 2.
-Access the following OTN URL:
+- As the install user who will be installing the product, create a directory where you can download and store the Enterprise Manager Cloud Control software files. - 2.
+Access Enterprise Manager Download from Oracle Software Downloads site. - Download the following files: - For UNIX platforms: